duransakalli/Contact_Management/README.md

 # Contact_Management
-Creating a contacts management system with using Java GUI and Apache Derby Database framewor.
+Creating a contacts management system with using Java GUI and Apache Derby Database framework.